-Aims and objectives:
+Aims and objectives

-- Our aim is to ensure that every child has the chance to achieve their best, become confident individuals living fulfilling lives and make a successful transition into high school and beyond, into adulthood, whether into employment, further or higher education or training. - to ensure that our children are at the centre in this process, through pupil reviews and pupil questionnaires. - to ensure that parents are able to be fully involved in supporting their child's education; recognising their responsibilities as parents and how they play an active and valued role in their children's education. - to create an environment that meets the special educational needs of each child;
+- Our aim is to ensure that every child has the chance to achieve their best, become confident individuals living fulfilling lives and make a successful transition within school and beyond, into adulthood, whether into employment, further or higher education or training. - to ensure that our children are at the centre in this process, through pupil reviews and pupil questionnaires.

+• to ensure that parents are able to be fully involved in supporting their child's education; recognising their responsibilities as parents and how they play an active and valued role in their children's education.